muratk5n/thirdwave/en/tweets/2021/week34.md

 It isnt like "US lost and others (in the region) won" due to the pullout.
 AFG neighbor countries are worried..
 I was watching troop movements (through gdelt scans), almost all surrounding countries deployed troops to their AFG border as pullout neared.
-China, Russia wld be worried extremism that can be rekindled in their own countries through Tali.
-US was rendering a security service for everyone else in the region in many ways...

 ---